 Reviews called All is True a “soothing tale of family secrets and festering resentments” (NY Times) and praised Branagh’s performance as “a triumph of ferocity and feeling that shuns Shakespeare the literary rock star to find the flawed, touchingly human man inside” (Rolling Stone).

-All is True is available on DVD on Amazon.
+All is True is available to watch on Amazon Prime Video.

 This controversial 2011 movie was directed by Roland Emmerich – yep, the director of Independence Day and Godzilla!